thoughtbot/shoulda-matchers/README.md

 #### Rails projects

 If you're using RSpec, then you're probably familiar with the concept of example groups.
-Example groups can be assigned tags order to assign different behavior to different kinds of example groups.
+Example groups can be assigned tags to assign different behaviors to different kinds of example groups.
 This comes into play especially when using `rspec-rails`, where, for instance, controller example groups, tagged with `type: :controller`, are written differently than request example groups, tagged with `type: :request`.
-This difference in writing style arises because `rspec-rails` mixes different behavior and methods into controller example groups vs. request example groups.
+This difference in writing style arises because `rspec-rails` mixes different behaviors and methods into controller example groups vs. request example groups.

 Relying on this behavior, Shoulda Matchers automatically makes certain matchers